Wang-ML-Lab/VDI/CompCars/README.md

 The code for VDI is developed based on [CIDA](https://github.com/hehaodele/CIDA).
 [CIDA](https://github.com/hehaodele/CIDA) also provides many baseline implementations (e.g., DANN, MDD), which we used for performance comparasion in our paper.
 Please refer to its [code](https://github.com/hehaodele/CIDA) for details.

+In order to eliminate the influence of imbalanced labels, we ensure that each domain shares similar label distributions by picking a subset of [CompCars](http://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/).
+To accelerate training, we derive a 4096-dim feature vector from each input image by Resnet18, and then apply VDI on the feature vectors.
+These feature vectors are included in "data" folder.

 ## How to Train on CompCars
     python main.py -c config_CompCars (or)
     python main.py --config config_config_CompCars